-Bud’s would actually solve two issues the first being the aforementioned returns, and the second having to do with expansion of their stores.
+Bud’s would actually solve two issues the first being the aforementioned returns, and the second having to do with the expansion of their stores.
 As Wal-Mart expanded they chose to build new Super Center locations as opposed to expanding existing stores.
 This, of course, left large empty stores in communities where local stores had mostly been run out of business by the now vacant Wal-Mart.
 While the company did try to lease out its stores, it often had non-compete clauses that prevented other discount department stores from moving in, leaving few options for the buildings.
 This obviously upset many communities, and Bud’s was seen as a way to help ease the tension Wal-Mart knew it creating, especially in smaller towns.
 Bud’s would provide a “best of both worlds” situation, smaller towns would gain a “new” store and not have to deal with the eyesore of empty buildings.
 These stores would also net jobs for the community, as when a new Wal-Mart opened, the crew working at the old one generally transferred over.
 Bud’s would mostly hire new employees to staff these stores, although positions like management often had some experience with Wal-Mart.
 The stores carried a varying range of returned and scratch and dent Wal-Mart merchandise along with a regularly revolving set of items that were overstocked or out of season.
 The locations also featured a larger selection of groceries than a normal Wal-Mart, although I believe this to be limited to Pantry and some Frozen items.